maziac/fastestjoystick/Readme.md

 For comparison:
 A typical game controller often has a poll time of 8ms.
 This in itself leads to a reaction time of 8 to 16ms.
 Sometimes the controller itself has another delay that needs to be added.
 So this not only jitters a lot, it is already quite close to 1 frame delay.
 Even faster game controller with 1ms poll time introduce an inherent delay of about 5ms.
-(I only heard of 1 USB controller with a 1ms delay but unfortunately I lost the link.)

 # HW

 Used HW is a cheap Teensy LC board that you can get around 10€.

-The pinout is used as following (but can be changed to fit your needs):
+The pinout used is as following (but can be changed to fit your needs):
 ![](Images/TeensyLCSchematics.png)

 Note: All pinouts I found for the axes JST connectors were different, so I have chosen the pinout above.
 If you need a different one you just have to change the wiring.